alex-gamero/100-days-of-code/r1-log.md

 ### R1D96
 Today I had Mobile Interface class, we looked at how to create diferent pages and go between them.

+### R1D97
+Today I studied the week's courses to be ready for the exams and reviewed Java code.